VitaHEX-Games/HexFlow-Launcher/README.md

 #### Can I change a core for RetroArch?
 The cores have been set by system and cannot be changed on a game-by-game basis at the moment.

 To change the core for an entire system, search for "Retroarch Cores" in the file below and edit accordingly.

     ux0:/app/RETROFLOW/index.lua

+The RetroArch core files can be found here: "ux0:/app/RETROVITA/"

 #### Can I change the rom folder locations?
 The locations have been setup to keep things simple, if you would like to change the locations, search for "ROM Folders" in the 'index.lua' file below and edit accordingly.